jamiewessels/Capstone-3-Proposal/README.md

 The goal of this project is to create a piano chord classifier based on images.

 #### Background:
-Deep learning has been used to classify chords based on audio input, but there aren't many chord identifiers based on images.
-A chord image classifier could have many use cases such as helping hearing impaired musicians, supporting virtual learning, video transcription, and cuing theatrical changes for large productions.
-There is also an opportunity to build an ensemble model, combining the audio and image classifiers.
+Deep learning has been used to classify chords based on audio input, but there aren't many chord identifiers based on images!
+A chord image classifier could have many use cases such as helping hearing impaired musicians or supporting virtual learning, and could be a precursor to musical transcription based on a video input.

 #### Collecting the Data
-With a "little help from my friends", I generated and self-labeled images of five chords: C, F, Am, Dm, and G.  The images came from 12 ppl and 8 unique pianos, included both left and right hands and multiple fingerings.
+With a "little help from my friends", I generated and self-labeled images of five chords: C, F, Am, Dm, and G.  The images came from 12 people and 8 unique pianos, included both left and right hands and multiple fingerings.
 There were approximately XX images generated per person.

 <p align="center">
 <img src="images/brady_bunch_hands.png" width="600px" >